About Julia E. Schmidt

 Julia Schmidt helps her clients finance and build their next big mixed-use real estate complexes.
 Julia's understanding of mixed-use development — especially projects involving affordable housing — and low-income housing tax credits allows her to anticipate challenges and solve unexpected problems to make sure her clients get the best deals available.

 Julia's work smooths the way to closing on complex, multiparty transactions for her clients.
 She closed one of the biggest HUD affordable housing deals in the country — more than 500 million dollars — under intense media scrutiny, and she helped a client close financing for the development of one of the single largest residential buildings in New York, valued at well over a billion dollars.
 Julia's relationships with the major players — banks, equity sources, property owners, city and state agencies, agency lenders and tax credit purchasers — allow her to provide seamless and effective counsel in complicated situations.

-Julia helps clients with all types of real estate matters, from buying and selling office buildings to developing and redeveloping land and everything in between.
-She advises on leasing, financing, real estate development, and affordable housing and federal low-income housing tax credit transactions.
+Julia helps clients with all types of real estate matters, from buying and selling office buildings to large portfolio acquisitions to developing and redeveloping land and everything in between.
+She advises on real estate development, financing, leasing, affordable and mixed-income housing matters, and federal low-income housing tax credit transactions.